matthew-brett/pydagogue/curious_git.rst

     git log

+Notice that git log identies each commit with its hash.
+As we saw above, the hash for our commit was |master-0|.

-I can also ask to the parents of each commit in the log:
+We can also ask to the see the parents of each commit in the log:

 .. prizerun::

     git log --parents

-Why are these two outputs the same?
+Why are the output of ``git log`` and ``git log --parents`` the same in this case?

 git branch - which branch are we on?
 ====================================

 We haven't covered branches yet.
 Branches are bookmarks.
-They label the commit we are on at the moment, and they track the commits as we do new ones.
+They associate a name (like "master") with a commit (such as |master-0|).

 The default branch for git is called ``master``.
-Git creates it automatically when you do your first commit.
+Git creates it automatically when we do our first commit.

 .. prizerun::